-If, upon review of the SS/SE-5 and available information, the LSC determines that there is insufficient evidence to suspect that a disability warrants an evaluation for special education under IDEA, but considers the student for qualification as disabled under Section 504, the LSC will complete a Notice Not to Evaluate (SS/SE-13) to indicate the decision not to evaluate for special education eligibility.
-The Local Screening Committee Report (SS/SE-14) will reflect “Do not conduct evaluation” and “Pursue the following action” with a notation that the LSC will consider qualification under Section 504.
+If, upon review of the Multipurpose Referral form and available information, the LSC determines that there is insufficient evidence to suspect that a disability warrants an evaluation for special education under IDEA, but suspects a disability under Section 504, the LSC will complete a Notice Not to Evaluate (SS/SE-13) to indicate the decision not to evaluate for special education eligibility.
+The Local Screening Committee Report (SS/SE-14) will reflect “Do not conduct evaluation” and “Pursue the following action” with a notation that the LSC will pursue a Section 504 evaluation.

 If the LSC chooses to reconvene at a later date to hold the 504 initial qualification determination meeting, a Notice of Section 504 Meeting (SS/SE-281) will be completed and sent to the parent and/or guardian (and student, if appropriate) along with a copy of the Section 504 of the Rehabilitation Act of 1973 Procedural Safeguards (SS/SE-92).

 The LSC shall complete a Section 504 Qualification form (SS/SE-85) for students suspected of having a disability under Section 504.
-The SS/SE-85 form has two pages: Page one includes data review and evaluation, and page two documents using the collected data to determine if the student meets 504 qualification criteria.
+The Section 504 Qualification form has two pages: page one includes data review and evaluation, and page two includes the qualification criteria (504 eligibility).